yashdabke/Typing-Test-Evaluator/README.md

 3. Receive your results, including speed and accuracy metrics.
 4. Try to achieve a high score by typing quickly and accurately.
 5. Choose to play the test again or exit the program.

-Text Typer provides a fun and educational way to practice your typing skills while keeping track of your progress over time.
-Challenge yourself, beat your own records, and become a faster and more accurate typist.